-1. Activate the Display tab and click on "Click to add" or anywhere in the white-space below existing displays.
+- 1. Activate the Display tab and click on "Click to add" or anywhere in the white-space below existing displays. - 2.
+Locate and expand the external project "SA-administrative.db".

-- 2. Expand the external project "SA-administrative.map". - 3.
-Click on the first feature class you would like to add. - 4.
+- 3. Click on the first feature class you would like to add. - 4.
 Press <Shift> and click on the last feature class (alternatively select [or unselect] individual feature classes by pressing <Ctrl> while clicking). - 5.
 Press <Enter> to select (or click the "Select" button).